Grails-Plugin-Consortium/grails-cxf-client/README.md

 }
 ```

 You have to make sure your create method returns an object that already inherits from the appropriate classes such as an WSS4JOutInterceptor as I used here.
-It is technically possible for your interceptor to extend something like SoapHeaderInterceptor, you will just be responsible for overriding all the appropriate methods.
+It is technically possible for your interceptor to extend something like SoapHeaderInterceptor, you will just be responsible for overriding all the appropriate methods yourself.
 You can see the <a href="http://www.technipelago.se/content/technipelago/blog/basic-authentication-grails-cxf">following example</a> on how to define a basic auth interceptor on the server side.
-More specifically refer to <a href="http://chrisdail.com/download/BasicAuthAuthorizationInterceptor.java">this file</a> for sample code on create your own interceptor.
+More specifically refer to <a href="http://chrisdail.com/download/BasicAuthAuthorizationInterceptor.java">this file</a> for sample code on create your own interceptor or to the <a href="https://github.com/ctoestreich/cxf-client-demo/blob/master/grails-app/conf/BootStrap.groovy">demo project file</a> that injects a server side interceptor.
 Perhaps the <B>best documentation</b> on writing a complex interceptor can be found at the <a href="http://cxf.apache.org/docs/interceptors.html">Apache CXF</a> site.

 In the case of the above CustomSecurityInterceptor, you would then place the following in your projects resources.groovy.